 K: Blitz and OR connect in terms of their openness towards a whole spectrum of musical aesthetics, although we are trying to maintain a sense for tradition and heritage in music history.
 I also believe that we share a passion for hospitality!

+You’ve been hosting Orbital Reflector events at various venues in town.
 How does this change the way you program and approach events and your sets?

-K: Unter Deck is a bar where we simply play and dance, sometimes befriended DJs join us there.
+S: When planing a music event, we seek to take into consideration what the location is.
+While venues and spaces certainly transform over time, we still try not to impose too many aspects, if we regularly contribute with the venue as a collective, K: Unter Deck is a bar where we simply play and dance, sometimes befriended DJs join us there.
 At Import Export, we spend lots of time and effort regarding PR, production, logistics, lights and so on, acting as independent promoters with lots of responsibilities.
 Our nights at Impex are intended to showcase many livesets, concerts and lots of exchange between genres, aesthetical and formal ideas.
 At Blitz, finally, we try to create a proper club night in the intimate dance floor that is PLUS, while extending the approach that we developed over the years.
 Curating individual visual artist positions for our posters added a new dimension that I personally enjoy a lot.

 How does the reception change?
 And also: what’s thrilling to you about hosting events in different venues?